The Clicquot Club Eskimos

 On January 23, 1933, it began on the Blue Network, Mondays at 8pm, continuing that year until July 24.
 After a two-year hiatus, the program resumed Saturdays at 8pm on CBS, where it was broadcast from December 21, 1935 until January 4, 1936, returning to NBC that year from January 12 to April 12, airing Sundays at 3pm.

 Reser's band used different pseudonyms on recordings made for many different labels.
 Tom Stacks was the featured vocalist.
 The tuba player was Maurice Black (1891-1938).

 In popular culture

-The Clicquot Club Eskimos are mentioned in the 1992 film A River Runs Through It when Norman asks Jessie jokingly if he can come over and listen to them with her mother.
+The Clicquot Club Eskimos are mentioned in the 1992 film A River Runs Through It when Norman unfavorably devalues them alongside American bandleader Paul Whiteman, preferring Louis Armstrong, "Colored Jazz," and Jessie, seemingly insulted, replies: "my mother loves the Clicquot Club Eskimos".